rulecom/woorule/README.txt

 == Installation ==

-1. Upload and extract to your `/wp-content/plugins/` directory and activate it from Wordpress Admin panel.
+1. Either download the latest release and upload it to your `/wp-content/plugins/` directory or grab it from [Wordpress Plugin Directory](http://wordpress.org/plugins/woorule/).

-Or upload and activate it from wordpress catalog.
+2. Activate the plugin under the _Plugins_  from Wordpress Admin panel.

-2. Go to Woocommerce -> Settings -> Integration -> RuleMailer and fill in an `API Key`, and click 'save' button.
-You can find your RULE API key inside developer tab in [user account settings](http://app.rule.io/#/settings/developer)
+3. Go to _Woocommerce_ -> _Settings_ -> _Integration_ -> _RuleMailer_, fill in your `API Key`, and click the 'save' button.
+You can find your RULE API key on the developer tab in your [Rule account settings](http://app.rule.io/#/settings/developer).

+= Usage =
+NOTE: By default WooRule will create the "Default Rule" that will trigger the data sync for all new orders, tagged as "New Order"

+1. Go to the _RuleMailer tab_ and click _Add new_ and a new Rule appears in the list.

+2. Press _Edit_ on the new Rule.

+3. Give it a good name and fill in the rest according to your _RuleMailer_ setup.

 == Shortcode ==

-You can embed a Newsletter sign-up form in your posts, or on any page with a simple shortcode [woorule]
+You can embed a Newsletter sign-up form in your posts, or on any page with a simple shortcode `[woorule]`

-You can also customise the subscribe form with the shorcode options:
+You can also customize the subscribe form with the shortcode options:
-[woorule text="This is a new title text" button="New submit button text!" success="New Success message"]
+`[woorule text="This is a new title text" button="New submit button text!" success="New Success message"]`

-= Usage =
-NOTE: By default WooRule will create the "Defaul Rule" that will trigger the data sync for all new orders, tagged as "New Order"
-1. Enable your plugin
-2. Go to WooCommerce -> Settings -> Integrations -> RuleMailer and submit an API key and URL.
-3. A new tab should appear in the WooCommerce Settings called WooRule (if not, try refresh the page).

 == Changelog ==